milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 - 12 GFs annotated as : transcription regulation
 - 7 GFs annotated as : detoxification
 - 5 GFs annotated as : chromatin organization and transcription regulation
-- 3 GFs annotated as : transmembrane transport (toxin resistance)
-- 3 GFs annotated as : protein breakdown (proteolysis)
-- 3 GFs annotated as : neurological (mostly uncharacterized)
-- 3 GFs annotated as : pheromone sensing
-- 2 GFs annotated as : Cuticular protein
-- 2 GFs annotated as : uncharacterized
-- 2 GFs annotated as : Esterase and mating behavior

 #### B_siliquastri